hcarty/ocamlbrew/README.md

 ## ocamlbrew - A tool for managing OCaml installations in $HOME

 ocamlbrew aims to be a simple tool for getting up and running with various versions of [OCaml][].
+The concept, along with some basic code, is borrowed from [perlbrew][].
 This script should be considered to be in an early alpha state.

 ### Requirements